On some orthogonalization schemes in Tensor Train format: Orthogonalization schemes

 \subsection{Classical and Modified Gram-Schmidt}

-In theoretical linear algebra the Gram-Schmidt process~\cite{Gram1883, Schmidt1907} is a tool to produce an orthonormal basis from a given set of vectors.
-Let $\set{A} =\{\vec{a}_1, \dots, \vec{a}_m\}$ be a set of $m$ linearly independent vectors of $\R^{n}$, then the key idea of the Gram-Schmidt process is to incrementally build an orthonormal basis of the space spanned by the elements of $\set{A}$.
-At the $i$-th step, the $i$-th element $\vec{a}_i$ is made orthogonal to the previously computed $(i-1)$ orthonormal vectors $\{\vec{q}_1, \dots, \vec{q}_{i-1}\}$, subtracting from $\vec{a}_i$ its projection along $\vec{q}_j$, given by the scalar product of $\vec{a}_i$ and $\vec{q}_j$ for $j\in\{1, \dots, i-1\}$.
+The Gram-Schmidt process~\cite{Gram1883, Schmidt1907} is a tool used in theoretical linear algebra to generate an orthonormal basis from a given set of vectors.
+Let $\set{A} =\{\vec{a}_1, \dots, \vec{a}_m\}$ be a set of $m$ linearly independent vectors of $\R^{n}$, then the key idea of the Gram-Schmidt process is to incrementally construct an orthonormal basis of the space spanned by the elements of $\set{A}$.
+At the $i$-th step, the $i$-th element $\vec{a}_i$ is made orthogonal to the previously computed $(i-1)$ orthonormal vectors $\{\vec{q}_1, \dots, \vec{q}_{i-1}\}$, by subtracting from $\vec{a}_i$ its projection along $\vec{q}_j$.
+The projection is given by the inner product of $\vec{a}_i$ and $\vec{q}_j$ for $j\in\{1, \dots, i-1\}$.
 After normalization the new vector is $\vec{q}_i$, the $i$-th vector of the final orthonormal basis.
-This mechanism is easily transported in the tensor framework.
-Consequently instead of stating the theory of Gram-Schmidt procedure with the tensor notation, we illustrate the two different realizations of this theoretical tool only in the TT-format.
-We carefully underline the differences with the classical matrix implementations.
+This mechanism is easily transported into the tensor framework.
+Therefore, instead of presenting the theory of the Gram-Schmidt procedure in the tensor notation, we illustrate the two different realizations of this theoretical tool only in the TT-format.
+We carefully emphasize the differences to the classical matrix implementations.